-He has conducted research for dozens of organizations, including the Lumina Foundation, Bill & Melinda Gates Foundation, Alfred P. Sloan Foundation, tion, The Ford Foundation, the US Department of Education, and dozens of institutions of higher education and school districts across the US and Canada.
+He has conducted research for dozens of organizations, including the Lumina Foundation, Bill & Melinda Gates Foundation, Alfred P. Sloan Foundation, The Ford Foundation, the US Department of Education, and institutions of higher education and school districts across the US and Canada.
 He is a frequent keynote speaker at conferences and professional development workshops on issues of educational opportunity, college access and affordability, and future issues in education.
-He has also helped raise over \$100 million for state projects in the past 15 years.
+He has leveraged over \$100 million in federal funds for state agencies, colleges, and school districts since 2002.

 Dr. Swail is a prolific writer with an occasional blog (The Swail Letter; www.theswailletter.com).
 He has published several books, including The Student Success Papers (2019), From Thought to Action (2019), Stop Making Sense: A Collection of Thoughts and Other Random Musings on Education (January 2018), Educated Thoughts (2015), Finding Superman: Debating the Future of Public Education in America (2012), Retaining Minority Students in Higher Education (2003), and Memory, Reason, and Imagination: A Quarter Century of Pell Grants (1998).
-The ROI of Higher Education is expected out in 2019 with Retention 101: Solutions for Student Success to follow.

-Dr. Swail earned his Doctor of Education from The George Washington University, a Master of Science from Old Dominion University, and a Bachelor of Education from the University of Manitoba.
+Dr. Swail earned his doctorate in educational policy and administration at The George Washington University, a Master of Science from Old Dominion University, and a Bachelor of Education from the University of Manitoba.
 He is a dual Canadian and American citizen and an accomplished singer/songwriter, much less accomplished golfer and tennis player, and an avid Winnipeg Jets/Washington Capitals fan(atic).
+His three children all graduated from state colleges in the Commonwealth of Virginia, and his partner, Kimberly, is an expert in college access programs and policy.